 Over time, you’ll get new clients who will make new demands on you.
 Even long-standing clients will expect you to offer them more services, or expect you to deliver those services differently.
 Online tax and accounting; mobile access to financial data; secure client portals; a social media presence… What technology do you need to meet these demands?

-Throughout history, once a technology becomes available, someone somewhere will exploit it to their advantage to do new things, or to do existing things better, more quickly, more cheaply or some combination of the three.
+Throughout history, once a technology becomes available, someone somewhere will exploit it to their advantage to do new things, or to do existing things better, faster, and cheaper, or some combination of the three.
 The most radical technologies reshape the way we see the world, like the iPad, growing quickly from desirable consumer novelty to become a valuable business tool.
 What paradigm-shifting technologies await accountants in the near future?

 Other pressures for change are self-generated, but no less important.
 These include: